 This approach allows the Customer to use and evaluate the system early and frequently throughout the overall schedule.
 The highest priority tasks are addressed early on to provide the end result desired by the customer and give ample time for refinement of the product requirements.
 Agile development methodologies help attack risk through demonstrable progress – frequent, executable releases that enable and allow continuous customer involvement and feedback.
 Because all iterations end with a demonstrable release, the development team stays focused on producing results, and frequent reviews checks help ensure that the project stays on schedule.

-This Project included two Sprints.
-Additionally, given the short timeframe, feedback was solicited from both team members and other Valador employees during each Sprint.
+This Project included three Sprints.
+Given the short timeframe, feedback was solicited from both team members and other Valador employees (ie. Stakeholders/People) during each Sprint.
 The Product Owner was ultimately responsible for the end result.
-Valador used Target Process to document
+Valador used Target Process to keep track of the requirements and tasks to be implemented in the solution.

 k. provided sufficient documentation to install and run their prototype on another machine